Skip to main content

 User Access Control, Roles, and Privileges

-In OmegaAI, users are associated with a managing organization.
+In OmegaAI, users are associated with managing organizations.
 The organization they are affiliated with will determine what information the user is able to access.
-Furthermore, each user or device has roles.
+Furthermore, each user or device has a role.
 A role determines what privileges the user has within the system.

 However, referring and Consulting Physicians can access multiple organizational studies even if they are not associated with any organization.
 If their names are assigned under the Referring or Consulting Physician field, they are granted the following privileges: